syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ![WinForms skin manager apply theme in designer](Getting-Started_images/SkinManager_root.png)

-N> SkinManager does not support the Custom theme ( Themes created through ThemeStudio).
+N> SkinManager does not support the custom themes ( themes generated using ThemeStudio).
 It works only with predefined themes.

 ### Applying theme to the form